-- high and low risk fractures. - The first imaging test on the majority of the studied cases was plain radiography.
-Its initial sensitivity is lower than 10 percent but it increases reaching 30 to 70 percent after three weeks. - Common described features of stress fractures on plain radiography are as follows:- - Subtle lucency. - Faint sclerosis showing obvious signs appearing over the weeks - Sclerosis with periosteal thickening and callus formation. - Subtle loss of cortical density has been described as the grey • cortex sign of early-stage stress injury. - Sign known as the dreaded black line occurs in the anterior cortical bone of the tibia and suggests the presence of a fracture with poor prognosis and a high probability of evolution to a complete fracture because of its location in a region of bone tension and poor vascularization.
+Initial Radiography in most of the cases is negative. Ÿ The first imaging test on the majority of the studied cases was plain radiography.
+Its initial sensitivity is lower than 10 percent but it increases reaching 30 to 70 percent after three weeks.Ÿ Common described features of stress fractures on plain radiography are as follows.

+Subtle lucency: Faint sclerosis showing obvious signs appearing over the weeks.

+Sclerosis with periosteal thickening and callus formation.
+Subtle loss of cortical density has been described as the grey cortex sign of early-stage stress injury.
+Sign known as the dreaded black line occurs in the anterior cortical bone of the tibia and suggests the presence of a fracture with poor prognosis and a high probability of evolution to a complete fracture because of its location in a region of bone tension and poor vascularization.

-COMPUTED TOMOGRAPHY:-
+Plain Radiography:-